Don't throw your homebrew down the sink

 Add 2 fingers width of your brew to the yeast water in the pint glass.
 Gently stir.

-Re-cover and put back into your warm place (20°C) for an hour.
+Re-cover and put back into your warm place (20°C) for 2-3 hours.
 You should notice bubbles and a small foam continuing to form.

 Now add 2 more fingers width of your brew to the pint glass.